 The future of Augmented Reality

 AR is a Trillion dollar industry.
 According to PWC’s “Seeing is Believing” report, 2019, “VR and AR have the potential to add $1.5 Trillion to the global economy by 2030.
-AR will create a positive influence across multiple industries including manufacturing, healthcare, retail, education, entertainment and much more.
+AR will create a positive influence across multiple industries including manufacturing, healthcare, retail, education, gaming, eCommerce, and much more.

 The image below shows how AR will boost GDP for countries USA, Asia, APAC, and the rest of the world.